 .....I am not a doctor or an instructor, so please make sure your doctor says it's okay before you add these yoga poses into your daily routine......

 Downward Facing Dog

-This pose is an amazing stretch for your arms and legs, doing this pose every morning before your daily workout or workday is a good way to wake up and energize your body.
-As always be careful not to over stretch or pull any muscles, anytime you begin something new it is vital to start slow until you build up your strength.
+This pose is an amazing stretch for your arms and legs and is a great warmup.
+Doing this pose every morning before your daily workout or workday is a good way to wake up and energize your body.
+This pose stretches the heels, calves, hamstrings, glutes, hips, and lower back.
+Always be careful not to over stretch or pull any muscles, anytime you begin something new it is vital to start slow until you build up your strength.
 Once you have mastered this move you can start adding back leg lifts or other variations.

 You may find it hard to leave your heels on the ground when you first start doing yoga.
-But I promise with time you should find it easier to keep your heels on the ground.
+But I promise as time progresses you should find it easier to keep your heels on the ground.

 Sun Salutations is an awesome stretch for your back, legs and arms.
-I usually do this pose at night, I find it really helps me to relax after a long day.
+I usually do this pose at night.
+I find it really helps me to relax after a long, hard day.
 This pose is an absolute, beginners pose but like anything else, if done wrong could result in injury.
 Make sure not to bend down to fast with this pose, or overextend your arms.
 As you become more advanced you can make the movements a little bigger.